A one-of-a-kind paid internship to kickstart your career in land use planning and public service.

 Applications should include a cover letter, resume, academic transcripts, writing sample, and two reference letters including at least one from a professor familiar with the applicant’s work.
 References should offer a confidential evaluation of the applicant’s qualifications as measured against the criteria above and should be sent directly to 1000 Friends via email.
 References should provide full contact information.
 The writing sample can be on any topic and need not be lengthy.
 We encourage applicants to share their preferred names and pronouns in application materials if they feel comfortable doing so.

-Complete applications, including reference letters, must be received by Wednesday, March 3, 2021.
-The intern will be selected by Thursday, March 25, 2021, and will be notified by phone shortly thereafter.
+The 2023 application window has closed.
+The intern will be selected by Monday, April 3, 2023, and will be notified by phone shortly thereafter.
 Those not selected will be informed by letter.
 There is no interview in the application process.

 1000 Friends is an Equal Opportunity Employer